malotor/cafe_events/README.md

 # CQRS

-This project is an example of Command Query Responsabily Segregaton ( CQRS ) arquitechtur.
+This project is an example of Command Query Responsibility Segregation ( CQRS ) architecture.
 Is based on the example describe in ( http://cqrs.nu/ ) and rewrited in PHP.

 ## Start the project